 The actors who played Mickey and Minnie Mouse were married.

 Wayne Allwine, the actor who gave Mickey Mouse his voice for more than 30 years, was married to Russi Taylor, the actress who voiced Minnie.
-Taylor says they met in a hallway when she was on her way to work on the 1988 musical television special Totally Minnie.
+In an interview with Variety, Taylor said they met in a hallway when she was on her way to work on the 1988 TV special Totally Minnie.
 Years later, they began dating and the cartoon romance soon became real life.
 The pair was married almost 20 years until Allwine's death in 2009.

 Dumbo almost made the cover of Time magazine in 1941.

-Dumbo was such a hit in 1941 that Time magazine wanted to honor the beloved elephant as "Mammal of the Year", in a nod to the magazine's traditional honor of "Person of the Year."
+Dumbo was such a hit in 1941 that Time magazine wanted to honor the beloved elephant as "Mammal of the Year," in a nod to the magazine's traditional honor of "Person of the Year."
 However, there was a bit of bad timing.
-On December 7, 1941, after the attack on Pearl Harbor, the magazine quickly shifted gears on strategy.
+After the Dec.
+7, 1941 attack on Pearl Harbor, the magazine quickly shifted gears on strategy.
 Although Dumbo didn't make the cover, he was still appointed "Mammal of the Year" in the issue's "Cinema" section.